 James E. Buckman, 79, has served as a Director since July 2006 and Lead Director since March 2010.
 From May 2007 to January 2012, Mr. Buckman served as Vice Chairman of York Capital Management, a hedge fund management company headquartered in New York City.
 From May 1, 2010 to January 2012, Mr. Buckman also served as General Counsel of York Capital Management and from January 2007 to May 2007 he served as a Senior Consultant to York Capital Management.
 Mr. Buckman was General Counsel and a director of Cendant from December 1997 to August 2006, Vice Chairman of Cendant from November 1998 to August 2006 and Senior Executive Vice President of Cendant from December 1997 to November 1998.
-Mr. Buckman was Senior Executive Vice President, General Counsel and Assistant Secretary of HFS Incorporated (HFS) from May 1997 to December 1997, a director of HFS from June 1994 to December 1997 and Executive Vice President, General Counsel and Assistant Secretary of HFS from February 1992 to May 1997.
+Mr. Buckman was Senior Executive Vice President, General Counsel and Assistant Secretary of HFS from June 1994 to December 1997 and Executive Vice President, General Counsel and Assistant Secretary 1997, a director of HFS from June 1994.
 Mr. Buckman has also served as a member of the Wyndham Hotels board of directors since May 2018.